 We are Tadeáš, Vojta and Štěpán and we have been passionate about social networks since high school.
-Most of us on the team have experience with the honest craft of influencing.
+Most of us within the team have experience with the honest craft of influencing.
 We did it huge but we are kind of retired now.
-We also gained a lot of experience from the corporate environment on social networks.
+We also gained a lot of experiences from the corporate environment on social networks.
 We didn’t succeed in many things, but on the contrary, we shone in something.
 Today, we try to help people who are just starting out with social networks, or who don´t know how to get started.
 Unlike other courses, we want people to be able to touch marketing first and learn everything through practice.

 More information at facebook.com/contentcombat.